 Can I Use the Proceeds of a 529 Plan for Homeschooling?

 Late in 2017, it looked like the right to use 529 proceeds for private elementary and secondary education would be extended universally to homeschool families.
 However, that portion of the law was overturned, so homeschoolers cannot universally use the 529 for homeschool expenses.
 The law so narrowly applies to primary and secondary tuition expenses, it is difficult to see how homeschool families may practically be able to use the funds.

 That said, a few states universally consider homeschoolers a form of private schooling.
-The best article I found on the topic listed Alaska, California, Illinois, Indiana, Kansas, Kentucky, Nebraska, and Texas as states where homeschools are universally considered private schools.
+Alaska, California, Illinois, Indiana, Kansas, Kentucky, Nebraska, and Texas are states where homeschools are universally considered private schools.
 That means parents in those states can likely use 529 plans for select elementary or secondary school expenses that meet the “tuition” criteria.
 By contrast, parents in those states can easily use the Coverdell Education Savings Account for qualified education expenses which include things like curriculum, textbooks, supplies, and computers.

 If you are a homeschool parent in any state (including the states listed), I recommend contacting a lawyer (or the Home School Legal Defense Association) before using any distributions from a qualified education savings account.